-This class will be a learning and development opportunity for young girls and boys ages 3-5.
+This class will be a learning and development opportunity for young girls and boys.
 They will discover the joy of music and movement, learning to express themselves creatively.
 With the use of props and stories your child will gain confidence, fine motor skills, coordination, musicality, and learn basic ballet terminology.

 These classes aim to capture and nurture the instinctive joy of movement and freedom of expression in a child centered environment that encourages exploration, independence and social interaction.
 Students will participate in developmentally appropriate activities that facilitate the acquisition of dance skills at a later age.

 With this class additional technique and ballet vocabulary are introduced.
 The student’s repertoire of movement, timing and complexity become more integrated.
 The performance and musical aspects of ballet are increasingly demanding.

 This class is pivotal in the young dancer’s education.
 It is an exciting age to master more technically demanding aspects of ballet.
 Bodies are now neurologically capable of mastering more complex progressions of the ballet technique.

 This class introduces dancers to performance skills and involve increasingly demanding levels of physical development and technique.
 The student’s repertoire of movement, timing and complexity become more integrated offering the potential to advance into solo performance and pointe work.
 Classes are focused on technique, pre-pointe, pointe work and solo performance with attention to mastering the essential connection of mind and body.
 Complementary exercises will increase flexibility, joint mobility and muscle strength to enable students to safely manage increasing physical demands on their body.